• Home

 2. Ask us any questions you might have

-2. List marks for the 2nd Year PSYC subjects you have completed
+2. List marks for each of the 2nd Year PSYC subjects you have completed.

-The application will be sent directly to Professor Stuart Johnstone, NCP Project Co-Director
+Your application will be sent directly to Professor Stuart Johnstone, PICS Program co-ordinator.

 Got a question?